John Dies at the End (film): Plot

-David Wong, a slacker, recalls confronting a zombie skinhead he beheaded one year prior and wonders if an axe that had its handle and head replaced over time is still the same axe.
-In the present day, he meets with a reporter, Arnie Blondestone, to recount the supernatural events that plagued the small, undisclosed city David lives in.
+Slacker David Wong recalls confronting a zombie skinhead he beheaded a year earlier and wonders if an axe that had its handle and head replaced over time is still the same axe.
+In the present day, he meets with a reporter, Arnie Blondestone, to recount the supernatural events that plagued the small, undisclosed city he lives in.

-Some time ago, David is at a party with his friend John, with acquaintances Fred Chu, Justin White, and Amy Sullivan, who has an amputated hand.
+Some time ago, David is at a party with his friend John, with acquaintances Fred Chu, Justin White, and Amy Sullivan, who has had a hand amputated.
 David learns that Amy's dog, Bark Lee, has gone missing after biting Robert Marley, a drug dealer who pretends to be Jamaican.
 The dealer claims to have powers and knows things about David that he shouldn't.
 As he leaves the party, David sees Bark next to his car.

 John calls Dave, demanding he come over at once.
 At John's apartment, David, oblivious to a bizarre creature only John can see, finds a syringe containing a black-colored drug, John tells David that the drug, "Soy Sauce", given to him by Marley, grants inhuman knowledge when taken, along with dumping the user in alternate dimensions and timestreams, as demonstrated by a past version of John calling present Dave.

 As they drive off, David accidentally stabs himself with the syringe, propelling him through alternate dimensions.
 Returning to the present, a strange man, Roger North, appears in the backseat.
 Roger puts a strange creature down David's shirt and tells him to drive.
-David uses the cigarette lighter to burn off the creature and use the commotion to stop the car and threaten Roger, who disappears.
+David uses the cigarette lighter to burn off the creature.
+He stops the car and threatens Roger, who disappears.

-Detective Lawrence Appleton questions the two at a police station about the party.
+Detective Lawrence Appleton questions the two at a police station.
 Appleton reveals that John and Justin White were the only survivors of a drug-fueled afterparty thrown by Robert Marley.
-Everyone else either disappeared, or suffered grisly, bizarre deaths.
+Everyone else either disappeared or suffered grisly, bizarre deaths.

 In the present, an incredulous Arnie tries to leave, but Dave convinces him to stay after showing him a strange monster in his car that can't be easily seen.

 During questioning by the cops, John dies for unknown reasons.
 While one of the interrogators leaves to investigate John's death, John telepathically contacts Dave.
 John helps Dave realize the other cop in the room is a ghost and helps him escape from the police station.
 Dave is then guided to Marley's house.
 Marley's Soy Sauce knocks Dave unconscious.
 He wakes up to see Appleton preparing to burn down the trailer, who tells him John's body disappeared and that the Soy Sauce is letting in some kind of evil force.
 Appleton shoots David, who survives by time-traveling and tampering with the round he was shot with.
 Bark, controlled by John, drives David's car through the wall, allowing him to escape.